88-degrees/Book-of-Changes/appendix02s1.md

 282:XI It is difficult to translate the application of 'the Great Symbolism' here, so that it shall be intelligible to a reader.
 Khăng-žze says:--'A ruler should frame his laws; and regulations so that the people may avail themselves of the seasons of heaven, and of the advantages afforded by the earth, assisting their transforming and nourishing services, and completing their abundant and admirable benefits.
 Thus the breath of spring, calling forth all vegetable life, gives the law for sowing and planting; the breath of autumn, completing and solidifying all things, gives the law for ingathering and storing,' &c.

-The subject of line 1 has 'his will on what is external to himself:'--he is bent on going forward.
+The subject of line 1 has 'his will on what is external to himself:' -- he is bent on going forward.

 Kû Hsî explains what is said on paragraph 4, that the upper lines 'are out of their real place where they are,' or, literally, 'have lost their substantiality,' by the remark that 'their proper place, as being weak lines, is below.'
 The editors of the imperial edition prefer another explanation, on which I need not enter.